vikky225/AUSPOST/README.md

 //FURTHER IMPROVEMENT CAN BE DONE.. :

 Test can be extended  with more coverage..

-Desing Consideration and To Do further- Server side event or Redis Pub Sub model can be used if integrating with third party and any update in Source DB to notify consumer about update and take action.
+Desing Consideration and To Do further-

+Server side event or Redis Pub Sub model can be used if integrating with third party and any update in Source DB to notify consumer about update and take action.

 Could have used Parallel Stream for fetching records in stream pipeline.

-Custom Exception handling could have been done and few inputs and outputs validations ( right now we are sending 2xxx, and for Auth eror 4XX etc) we can return list of Postcodes or Suburbs as well if needed to the client rather than combinations of postcode and suburb and can swith between json vs stream ..
+Custom Exception handling could have been done and few inputs and outputs validations ( right now we are sending 2xxx, and for Auth eror 4XX etc) , can make more resilent.

+we can return list of Postcodes or Suburbs as well if needed to the client rather than combinations of postcode and suburb and can swith between json vs stream ..

-Redis Security etc.
+Redis Security etc. and JWT Auth or Oauth.

 Can use profile etc for various environment and deploye containers in ECS/Farget..